juanmirod/chatgpt_cli/README.md

 - [x] Error handling: the bot answers with the error message
 - [x] Implement ReAct pattern for fact checking and arithmetic
 - [x] Copy and paste code in the request: It waits for a termination character so you can write several lines as part of your volley.
+- [x] Works on Termux! \o/
+- [x] Dockerfile to run the app from a docker container

 ## Possible next features, cool things that I would like...

-- [] Add more actions
+- [ ] Add more actions
-- [] Load a history file to continue a conversation
+- [ ] Load a history file to continue a conversation
-- [] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
+- [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
-- [] Publish a conversation as a gist or somewhere else
+- [ ] Publish a conversation as a gist or somewhere else
+- [ ] Long term memory with a vector database
+- [ ] Add an action to generate images with the help of ChatGPT using Dall-e API

 ## Runing the test suite